If you’re 65 years or older, you may be entitled to the age amount deduction.

 Getting older has its benefits.
 If you’re 65 years or older in the current tax year, you may be entitled to the age amount deduction.
 If you didn’t receive the age amount deduction last year, you may be wondering why you weren’t entitled.
-There are a number of reasons; for example, if your net income is above the limit ($82,353 at publication) or you ceased to be a resident of Canada, you’ll no longer be entitled.
+There are a number of reasons.
+For example, if your net income is above the limit ($87,750 for the 2019 tax year) or you ceased to be a resident of Canada, you’ll no longer be entitled.

 Do I Qualify?